Feeling the heat: fungal infections reduce tolerance of heat

-JCU’s Professor Ross Alford said that in frogs and other animals that depend on external sources for body heat, behaviors that raise body temperature, such as basking in the sun, may directly kill parasites or strengthen the host’s immune system.
+JCU’s Professor Ross Alford said that in frogs and other animals that depend on external sources for body heat, behaviours that raise body temperature, such as basking in the sun, may directly kill parasites or strengthen the host’s immune system.

 “This helps animals to cope with infections.
 It’s similar in effect to when humans get a fever to beat the flu.
 But, increased sensitivity to heat from infections may discourage these protective behaviours, tipping the balance in favour of the parasite,” he said.